eiiiiix/EixMode9/README.md

 Although Luma3DS is smaller (~80KB) and ReiSix is larger (~1.9MB) I still feel that ReiSix is better.
 If you don't like it, delete it from the /data directory before compiling.
 ReiNand is currently equal, if not better than Luma3DS, in my opinion, even though it has different features.

-If you don't understand what I mean look for WhyRei.txt in /data.
+If you don't understand what I mean look for the "Why Rei" section of EixMode9_ReadMe in the /data directory